 Other than the matters described in this Item 4, there have been no significant changes in the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-At the time of filing this Quarterly Report on Form 10-Q, management is in the process of remediating the material weaknesses surrounding Corbina and the process for recording of compensation expense for SARs as described above.
+At the time of filing this Quarterly Report on Form 10-Q, management is in the process of remediating the material weaknesses surrounding Corbina and SARs stock-based compensation computation process as described above.